Foundations of Chicana and Chicano Studies

 Rosaldo, R., Culture and Truth,

 Pendleton Jiménez, K. How to get a girl pregnant,

 Selections from various authors including: Romano, Cervantes, Vaca, Alarcón, Moraga, Rebolledo, among others.
-Articles will be available as electronic reserves at King Library.
+Articles available as electronic reserves at King Library.
 Additional Materials on Canvas.